 Saying no to temptation doesn’t mean much if we don’t mean no

-Suppose someone we know succumbs to some unworthy temptation.
-After succumbing, they realize that the pleasure was nowhere near what was promised.
-Or they suffer some unwanted consequence.
-Or their actions hurt someone they care for.
-On being thus confronted, they may apologize and promise to never repeat that lapse.
+Suppose someone we know succumbs to an unworthy temptation.
+On being confronted about their wrongdoings, they may apologize and promise to never repeat that lapse.
 And yet they soon have a relapse.
 If this pattern of resolving and relapsing repeats itself, we may stop taking their words seriously.

 If we turn the flashlight on ourselves, we may find a similar difference between our own words and actions.
 Why the difference?
 Often, it’s because we don’t mean what we say; our words are just tongue-deep, not heart-deep.
 This doesn’t necessarily mean we are hypocritical; it may just mean our convictions don’t run deep enough.
 Even when we resolve to give up something, we still retain the notion that it is enjoyable.
 The Bhagavad-gita (02.59) cautions that when we abstain from temptation, we feel as if we are starving, as if we are deprived of something as essential as food.